oledeuff/MatrioscIA/Osint literacy framework/OSINT Literacy Framework coloured.md

 # OSINT Literacy Framework — Themed Tree (Flowchart, Colored, GitHub-safe)

 This diagram shows the six core areas of the OSINT Literacy Framework.
-It uses only ASCII characters in node labels to avoid Mermaid parser issues on GitHub.
+It uses only ASCII characters in node labels.

 ```mermaid
 flowchart TB